Joepolymath/Joepolymath/README.md

 💬 Always willing to help beginners.

 📫 How to reach me:
- Mail me at "joshuaajagbe96@gmail.com" or
+ Mail me at "joshuaajagbe96@gmail.com"

   <!-- scroll to bottom of the page of "https://codewhiteweb.cf" and find CONTACT ME -->

-⚡ Fun fact: I taught myself how to code, during the COVID 19 lockdown.
+⚡ Fun fact: I taught myself how to code, during the COVID 19 lockdown and I haved grown rapidly.

 ## 🌐Socials